 My wife, Annie, and I live in the great and wonderful city of Douglasville, Georgia!
 Really, I consider myself an Atlantan.
 I purely love big city life.
 I was born and raised in the city, have always lived in the city, and have absolutely no desire to live other than in the city.
 I'm a city boy and for Christmas music, I like Silver Bells (It's Christmas Time in the City)!
-To put a spin on John Denver's hit record, I say, "Thank God I'm a city boy!"
+To put a spin on John Denver's hit record, I say, "Thank God I'm a City Boy!"
 But, I also have to tell you that my lovely wife is from the little town of West, Mississippi (population 168 and dropping) and she says, "Tell 'em where you're going to be buried, city slicker!"
-Well, at least it overlooks US 51 and the Illinois Central Railroad, once main arteries from Chicago to New Orleans.
-Maybe I'll get to hop aboard the ghost train, "The City of New Orleans!"
+Well, at least it overlooks US-51 and the IC (Illinois Central) Railroad, once main arteries from Chicago to New Orleans.
+Maybe I'll get to hop aboard the IC's ghost train, the famous "The City of New Orleans!"

 Annie and I have five wonderful sons.
 All grown and with totally diverse interests.
-Seven grandchildren and two great-grandchildren.
-Annie's "Nana" and "Mimee".
-I'm "Grandandy".
+Nine grandchildren and four great-grandchildren.
+Annie's "Nana" and "Mimee."
+I'm "Grandandy" and "Papa CB."
 And, of course, a proverbial myriad of grandhorses, granddogs and grandcats.

 I truly love and collect nearly all types of music, e.g., Rock 'n' Roll (oldies, NOT current rock!), Rhythm & Blues, Tejano, Mariachi, Pop Standards, Big Band, Marching Band, Easy Listening, Country (especially Classic Country), Bluegrass, Mountain Music, Southern Gospel, and some Jazz.
 Such a diverse taste in music most assuredly stems from my broadcasting background, i.e., my having played so much of all of it on the air at one time or another.
 My music collection numbers in the tens of thousands of records, tapes and compact discs.
 All neatly filed and arrayed, thanks to my sweet wife!